Ehmkayel/BookLovers/README.md

 ![Landing Page]()

-BookLovers is a responsive web application designed to help users explore and order books, and add to their wishlists.
+BookLovers is a responsive web application designed to help users explore and manage their wishlists.
 The application is built using React and Tailwind CSS, and it uses local storage for data persistence

 ### Features